AdaCore/learn/content/labs/intro-to-ada/chapters/arrays.rst

         #.
 It is therefore limited to 10 elements.

     #.
-Function :ada:`Init` returns an array where each element is initialize
+Function :ada:`Init` returns an array where each element is initialized
        with the corresponding index.

     #.
 Procedure :ada:`Double` doubles the value of each element of an array.